 We challenge you: Discover some of Prague’s secret stories

-Еven if you think you know it well, Prague is ready to knock your socks off with its crazy stories from the past and present.
+Even if you think you know it well, Prague is ready to knock your socks off with its crazy stories from the past and present.
 Here are some of our favorite fun facts about the capital of the Czech Republic, which will enrich your trip.

 1. According to the Guinness Book of World Records, the largest castle in the world is in Prague.
 With the incredible area of 18 acres, ladies and gentlemen, this is the Prague Castle!

 2. After the murder of John Lennon in 1980, a portrait of the rock star was drawn on the wall opposite the French Embassy in Prague.
 Although the wall was repainted numerous times after that, until today it’s been known as the John Lennon Wall, always covered in quotes, images, and lyrics from his songs.
 It is located in Mala Strana.
+Read the full story of the John Lennon Wall in Prague.

-Fun fact: John Lennon never visited Prague.
+[Fun fact: John Lennon never visited Prague.]

 3. Every hour the Prague Astronomical Clock strikes but not in a way you would expect.
 A whole procession sets off including the Twelve Apostles and Death and finishing off with a golden rooster crowing.
 The clock can also give you accurate information about the day of the year, the zodiac signs and the Medieval perception of the Universe with the Earth in its center.